willGraham01/PiranhasHalfyord/plot/scenes/06-planted-cargo.md

 The gang member in charge of the heist will be at the docking crane, but will be looking out and waiting to give the signal rather than actually helping the real dock workers operate the crane.

 A character playing a role with suitable authority can convince this gang member to start pitching in, which will reduce the coordination of the gang's attack (the group under the bridge will be considered surprised for the first round of action when things start to heat up).

+- (Investigation DC 15, ADV: The players inspected the billboard the night before) The roster for the upcoming delivery lists one extra worker than it did the night before.
+The recent addition seems to be made in a different colour ink than the others, and is still drying, implying it was recently added.

 #### Other Misc Setup Options